kaurovaae/mobile-flashcards/README.md

  - an option to submit the new question

 ## Data
-`AsyncStorage` to store our decks and flashcards.
+To store decks and flashcards `AsyncStorage` is used.

 Each deck creates a new key on the object.
 Each deck has a `title` and a `questions key.